 Sometime in the near future, car ownership will become non-essential.
 We spell out why and how it will happen.
 Buckle up for the ride!

 This may sound like a presumptuous thing to say, but it is the future.
 It will happen.
 In a matter of time, there will be no need for most people to own a car.
 Car ownership will become non-essential.
+All you have to do is make the connection between the dots, and it is easy to see how this will happen.

 All those costs of acquiring a car, fuelling it daily and maintaining it, will become unnecessary.
 And you will be able to save tons of cash while at it too.
 And you will be able to move around freely just as if you owned a car.
 Plus, there will be a driver thrown in for good measure.
 Let’s call it private car as a service.